webqit/webflo/README.md

 **For workflows in the `/client` directory**, the *default action*  of `next()`ing at the edge is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.

-So, above, if we defined handler functions in the `/client` directory, we could choose between handling navigation requests in-browser and just `next()`ing them down to the server, or first, the Service Worker layer.
+So, above, if we defined handler functions in the `/client` directory, we could selectively handle specific navigation requests in-browser while `next()`ing others down to the server, or first, the Service Worker layer.

 ```js
 /**